yeoman/stringify-object/readme.md

 Expected to return a `boolean` of whether to include the property `prop` of the object `obj` in the output.

+##### transform(obj, prop, originalResult)

+Type: `Function`
+Default: `undefined`

+Expected to return a `String` that transforms the string that resulted from stringifying `obj[prop]`.
+This can be used to detect special types of objects that need to be stringified in a particular way.
+The `transform` function might return an alternate string in this case, otherwise returning the `originalResult`.

 ##### inlineCharacterLimit

 Type: `number`